sulu/docs/system-requirements/100-basic/content-structure.md

 **Specification:**

 1. The user shall be able to manage content sniplets at one centralized place.
-1. The system shall allow an easy assignment of content sniplets to one or more sites.
+1. The system shall allow an easy assignment of content sniplets to one or more pages.

 ####FR-1252 Microdata format
 The system shall suppport the microdata format (see schema.org and http://dev.w3.org/html5/md-LC/).